Cao Ni: As an independent warlord

 During his short time as a Jin vassal, Cao Ni had taken notice of a certain Su Jun, a refugee leader living within Cao Ni's territory.
 Cao Ni wanted to make him Prefect of Ye County, but Su Jun pretended to be ill in order to avoid him.
 As time passed by, Cao Ni grew worried about Su Jun, who was gathering a sizeable group of refugees under his wing.
 Cao Ni planned to get rid of him in 319, but Su Jun learned about this and fled through the sea with his followers to Eastern Jin, where he became a prominent general but later a dangerous rebel.
 That same year, Cao Ni sent funds to Shi Le, asking him to make the Yellow River a border between the two, to which he agreed.

 Ever since Cao Ni had taken over Qingzhou, he could not secure Donglai commandery, which was controlled by the Jin administrator, Ju Peng (鞠彭).
 Although Cao Ni had the upper hand in terms of strength, the people of Donglai were zealous in resisting him under Ju Peng.
 The two constantly fought with each other but after many years, Ju Peng began to express regret over his war as he realized the toll it took on the people of Donglai.
 In order to prevent further bloodshed, Ju Peng decided to flee to Liaodong in 319, leaving the people of Donglai under Cao Ni's administration and thus ending the conflict.

 Cao Ni's life came to an end in 323.
 He once again switched his allegiance to Jin and became their General Who Maintains the East that year.
 In response, Shi Le's nephew Shi Hu attacked him.
 Many of Qingzhou's counties and commanderies quickly surrendered to him, leaving Cao Ni with only Guanggu to defend.
 Shi Hu placed the city under siege but not long after, Cao Ni came out and surrendered.
-Cao Ni was sent to Shi Le's capital in Xiangguo (襄國, in modern Xingtai, Hebei), where he was executed while his forces were decimated by Shi Hu through burying alive.
+Cao Ni was sent to Shi Le's capital in Xiangguo, where he was executed while his forces were decimated by Shi Hu as they were buried alive.